Target-Aware Early Stage Ranking: Introduction

+To address the aforementioned limitations, we propose \textbf{Target-Aware Early Stage Ranking (TESR)}.
+TESR retains the Two Tower's serving contract---item-side embeddings remain precomputable and cacheable---but introduces a parallel \emph{Mixture of Attention} (MoA) branch.
+Within the MoA, an HSTU sequence backbone attends over the user's interaction history conditioned on the candidate item, thereby producing target-aware attention weights that directly capture fine-grained user–item affinities.
+Target-aware sequence modeling has historically been confined to LSR because of its computational cost on large candidate sets~\cite{Zhai2024HSTU, Han2024MTGR, Huang2024LargeScaleGenerativeRanking}; Through an algorithm–system co-design, TESR enables deployment of target-aware sequence modeling at the ESR stage while staying well within production latency budgets.

+At a high level, TESR contributes three pieces that together close the effectiveness-efficiency gap in ESR: (i) the \textbf{MoA} block, which fuses an explicit categorical-ID hard-match signal (HMA) with a target-aware HSTU self-attention backbone and target-dependent and target-independent cross-attention; (ii) a \textbf{Multi-Logit Parameterized Gating (MLPG)} head that amplifies these signals at scoring time; and (iii) a serving and training stack---FP8 inference-time quantization \cite{fp8}, custom merge kernels, embedding/feature caching, and Torch Inductor compilation---that keeps the richer model within ESR latency budgets.
+We defer the detailed mechanics of each block to Section~\ref{sec:method}.

-We validate the effectiveness of GESR approach through comprehensive experiments.
+We validate the effectiveness of TESR approach through comprehensive experiments.
 Our results demonstrate significant improvements in personalization metrics and overall prediction accuracy, both in offline and online A/B testing.